mattmorgante/laravel-vegaroo/readme.md

 * Article: glossary (weird foods that people might not know)
 * At the end of each article, extra notes about possible substitutes and notes about the nutritional content (description at top must be short)

+Future Pipeline
 * Ingredients series:
     - Best way to prepare and consume...(mushrooms, cauliflower, sprouts, etc.)
+* Guest can upvote a recipe
+* Guest can view how many upvotes a recipe has
+* All recipes page is sorted by upvotes

 * Blueprints: each category should have a blueprint about how to make a generic version of the recipe with anything